 Richard Ahrens -- Founder Trendline Dynamics

 Richard Ahrens first became involved in the capital markets in September of 1987.
-On the advice of an experienced investor, he bought some shares in a mutual fund.
-He quickly learned that stock trading is not as easy as some books tell you it is.
+On the advice of a friend who was an experienced investor, he bought some shares in a new mutual fund.
+A month later, he learned that stock trading was not quite as easy as some people tell you it is.
 On Monday, October 19th, 1987, the market suffered a meltdown that wiped out 70% of his investment.

 In 1990 he decided to write his own market analysis software.
 A lot of his colleagues thought he was wasting his time since so much software was available at reasonable prices.
 But he said that if he was going to really understand how the tools worked and what the indicators were saying, he needed to dig into them with both hands.